Views

 • More actions icon More Actions

-Hierarchy View
+Design Hierarchy View

-Hierarchy View
+Design Hierarchy View

-If you want the selection in the Hierarchy View to follow your position in the editor, make sure to enable Follow Cursor from the More Actions (More actions icon) menu.
+If you want the selection in the Design Hierarchy View to follow your position in the editor, make sure to enable Follow Cursor from the More Actions (More actions icon) menu.

-Buttons in the Hierarchy View
+Buttons in the Design Hierarchy View

 • Only show instantiations icon (enabled) Only show Instantiations (enabled)